chef-cft/chef-examples/examples/a2-aws-backends/a2-aws-backends.md

-# HowTo - Install Chef Automate with AWS RDS Postgres and AWS Elasticsearch Backends
+# HowTo - Install Chef Automate & Chef Infra Server with AWS RDS Postgres and AWS Elasticsearch Backends

 This guide will show you how to setup your Chef Automate server using external Postgres and Elasticsearch.
 Allowing you to offload the database operations of Chef Automate to AWS instead